HopeSource provides a wide variety of services including:

 Can I use HopeSource to go shopping and to visit friends?

-The priority system for HopeSource Transit is medical, social services, senior nutrition, and employment.
-However, Central Transit makes regular stops at Fred Meyer, Super 1, Safeway, and Albertsons as well as many residential and campus areas.
-Follow this link for a map of all 26 stops.
+The priority system for HopeSource Transit is medical services, social services, senior nutrition, and employment.
+However, Central Transit makes regular stops at Fred Meyer, Super 1, and Safeway as well as many residential and campus areas.
+Follow this link for a route map.

 How much does it cost to ride the bus?

 HopeSource Transit has a suggested donation of $1 within Ellensburg and within Cle Elum.
 Between Ellensburg and Cle Elum, the suggested donation is $2.
-Central Transit is free!
+Central Transit is free, with donations accepted.

 700 E. Mountain View, Suite 501